kidthales/docker-aseprite-linux/README.md

     - Specifying build type (RelWithDebInfo, Debug, etc.).
     - Specifying alternate git branches, tags, & hashes for Aseprite & Skia build sources.
     - (Mostly) automated handling of dependencies & build outputs across differing build runs.
-    - Easily creating headless builds.
+    - Easily create headless builds.
 - A Makefile frontend with helpful targets for:
     - Compiling Aseprite for a Linux host.
     - Creating a docker image with a headless Aseprite build (maybe useful for exporting in some kind of CI setup?).